 Field activity is an essential part of teaching and research at the University of Auckland, enhancing academic development.

 These activities are undertaken in a wide range of subjects, but they all involve work, study or research that takes place outside the controlled environment of University facilities.

-The University therefore has a responsibility to ensure that health, safety and wellbeing are key considerations in the planning and operation of field activities, and that these activities are carried out in an environmentally responsible manner.
+The University therefore has a responsibility to ensure that health, safety and wellbeing and the University Code of Conduct are key considerations in the planning and operation of field activities, and that these activities are carried out in an environmentally responsible manner.

 Field activity standard and guidance

 Below is the University’s Field Activity Standard and a suite of general and topic-specific practical guidance.
 This topic protocol also includes:

 - Frequently asked questions (FAQs).
 These are designed to help you plan and prepare for field activities in New Zealand and overseas